RafqaHaddad1/DesignPatterns/README.md

 ### F. Flyweight

 ---------------------------------------
-Certainly!
 The **Flyweight** design pattern aims to minimize memory usage and computational expenses by sharing as much data as possible among similar objects.
 Here's a summary:

 - **Purpose**: To efficiently manage a large number of fine-grained objects by sharing common data.

 - **Key Points**:
     - Flyweight objects are immutable and initialized via constructor parameters.
     - They should not expose setters or public fields.
     - A factory method maintains a pool of flyweights, reusing existing ones or creating new ones as needed.

 - **Real-Life Scenarios**:
     1. **Text Editors**: In text editors, the flyweight pattern manages character formatting.
 Shared objects represent characters with similar formatting, reducing memory usage.
     2. **Web Browsers**: Modern browsers use flyweights to prevent loading the same images twice.
 Cached images save bandwidth and speed up page rendering.